seed-hypermedia/mintter/README.md

 sh <(curl -s https://minttersite.s3.amazonaws.com/site_deployment.sh)
 ```
 Then set the same workspace path as the previous installation.
 The script
-should recognize the previous installation and ask for overriding.
-Say yes
+should recognize the previous installation and ask for overriding or continue.
-to overriding as it will pull new images and restart the containers.
+Chances are that you want to keep the previous configuration, so just continue
+is fine in most cases.
+If you want to change any param at this point, you can
+hit override and change them.
-This should have automatically updated to latest version the site without
+After applying the configuration, the site should have been updated to latest version
-any data loss and minimal downtime.
+without any data loss and minimal downtime.